Bwvolleyball/webdollar-miner-container/README.md

 # WebDollar Miner Container
 > This is a fork of the morion4000 webdollar-node miner.
 Original version is [here](https://github.com/morion4000/webdollar-node).

->
-> This project is in full on test mode.
-Use at your own risk.
-It relies on a forked variant of the WebDollar project.
-> This project is not ready for real usage until changes to WebDollar are merged back into the main-stream project.
+This project is updated weekly, based on changes in the upstream project.

 ## Build